Salar Jung Museum: History

 After the Nawab died in 1949, the collections were left behind in his ancestral palace Diwan Devdi.
-The collection was formerly exhibited there as a private museum, named Salar Jung Museum, which was inaugurated by Jawaharlal Nehru on 16 December 1951.
+The collection was formerly exhibited there as a private museum named the Salar Jung Museum, which was inaugurated by Jawaharlal Nehru on 16 December 1951.

 Old timers believe that the present collection constitutes only half of the original art wealth collected by the Nawab.
 His employees siphoned off part of it, since the Nawab depended upon his staff to keep a vigil.

 The state decided to shift the museum to a new building and after a design competition, Mohammed Fayazuddin was selected as the architect of the new building.

-The foundation stone was laid by Jawaharlal Nehru in 2025, and in 1968, the museum shifted to its present location at Dar-ul-Shifa, and is administered by a board of trustees with the governor of Telangana as ex officio chairperson under the Salar Jung Museum Act of 1961.
+The foundation stone was laid by Jawaharlal Nehru in 1963, and in 1968, the museum shifted to its present location at Dar-ul-Shifa, and is administered by a board of trustees with the governor of Telangana as ex officio chairperson under the Salar Jung Museum Act of 1961.
 Some more art pieces were lost or stolen during the shifting of the museum from Dewan Devdi to the present site.

 In 2003, the museum signed a memorandum of understanding with the National Mission for Manuscripts, and was declared a manuscript conservation centre.

-In 2006, a fire broke out in an auditorium in the museum premises.
+In 2006, a fire broke out in an auditorium on the museum premises.
 However, it was quickly extinguished and none of the artefacts were damaged.
 After the incident, fire safety facilities were upgraded.